5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **This will generate 5 new files inside the codecgraph folder:**

 - **`codec_dump_dec.txt`** &rarr; Codec dump converted from Hex to Decimal.
 We we need it since the data has to be entered in decimals in AppleAlC's .xml files.
-- **`finalfinalverbs.txt`** &rarr; Text file containing the Pin Configuration extracted from the codec dump using the [verbit.sh](https://github.com/maywzh/useful_scripts/blob/master/verbit.sh) script.
+- **`finalverbs.txt`** &rarr; Text file containing the Pin Configuration extracted from the codec dump using the [verbit.sh](https://github.com/maywzh/useful_scripts/blob/master/verbit.sh) script.
 The Pin Configuration represents the available inputs/outputs in macOS'es Audio Settings.
 - **`verbitdebug.txt`** &rarr; A log file of the corrections and modifications `verbit.sh` applied to the verb data.
 - **`codec_dump_dec.txt.svg`** &rarr; PathMap converted from hex to decimal.
 We will work with this most of the time.
 - **`codec_dump.txt.svg`** – PathMap of the Codec's routing in Hex.